CONFIDENTIALITY IN INTERNATIONAL CONTEXT

 genetic link in the framework of adducing evidence to prevent a real danger or to suppress

-.
+a specific criminal offence.
 During such procedure they should not be used to determine

 other characteristics which may be linked genetically.
 We can conclude that the